migramirez2/Harmony-ONE/progress/frank-egloff.md

-**2-Week Deliverables by 2024-05-20:**
-Finish Claude's tool implementation to have 1Bot ready for the Defi/AI project.
-Support Hyperlane and Dune implementation and work on the Arbitrum wallet finder.

 2024-05-28 Tue: Fixed simultaneous command calls on 1Bot.
 When commands run simultaneously, the message context could get mixed, and llms model requests get mixed as well.
 The solution was to create a single endpoint that handles all llms requests and redirects the request to the respective model resource (as python/flask defined namespace architecture) on harmony-llm-api.
 This solution requires normalizing streaming handling for Vertex/Gemini models on harmony-llm-api and 1Bot.
 Now, when a simultaneous command request is handled, each model will be managed by the corresponding LLMs.
 It will be deployed to 1Bot later today.

 2024-05-27 Mon: Deployed GPT-4o model to 1Bot.
 The following commands and prefixes will work with gpt-4o: _/ask, /gpt, /gpt4, /new, and a. and dot prefixes_.
 The command _/gpt4_ works for gpt4 model and the command _/gpt32_ for gpt-4-32k model.
 Fixed an issue with edit telegram messages when processing a stream completion.
 Also, updated Grammy to the latest version (v1.23.1).
 Finally, still have issues with simultaneous command calls, and successfully tested a solution on the harmony-llm-api backend that will be implemented tomorrow.